paubellot/DL-Biobank/README.md

   - Save phenotypes in a csv, each trait should be in a column
 - Run a GWAS for all traits and save the results in a csv file
   - This csv should have the p-values of each SNP for each trait (in columns)
+#### data
+- data/ folder contains the GWAS for all the traits used in the paper and the Train and Test ids
 ## To run

 #### Train MLPs models for height with 10k Best SNPS